bhouston/template-typescript-monorepo/README.md

 - Lerna for managing the monorepo dependencies in parallel builds
 - Prettier for code formatting
 - ESLint for linting
-- Incremental typescript builds for fast updates
+- Incremental and caching builds via NX.
 - VSCode will auto-format on save and paste.
 - Jest testing
-- NX build caching
+- Github action CI

 ## Getting Started